 I mentioned that Joe eventually gave traditional medicine a try.
 He made it through 3 doses of chemo before opting out.
 In Joe’s own words:

 It was the last email I would get from Joe, his courage intact right up until the end.
 On July 5th my friend crossed over the river.
-For better or for worse, I found out through a post on his facebook wall.
+I found out through a post on his facebook wall.

 What Happens When People Die?